How to configure the RPNv1 gateway on an RPNv2 Dedibox

-This feature does not work with the RPN-VPN at the moment, and could cause troubles on your whole RPN Group if you add it.
+This feature does currently not work with the RPN VPN and could cause problems across your whole RPN Group if you add it.

 In the RPNv2 management console, click on the corresponding button, and select an RPNv1 group that will be able to access it.

 Once you have done that, you can either restart your DHCLIENT on your RPNv1 servers for them to get the new routes or manually add a route to

 10.88.0.0/13 through your already existent RPN Gateway.

 You can do it with the following snippet: